🧬

 Common inquiries about the breed

-It requires regular brushing to remove dead hair, but it should not be clipped or trimmed excessively.
+The rough coat requires regular brushing to remove debris and prevent matting, but it should not be clipped or trimmed excessively.

 Are they good with children?